 As of December 31, 2018, the Company's operating subsidiaries leased 50 senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from five to 20 years.
 Most of these leases contain renewal options, most involve rent increases and none contain purchase options.
 The lease term excludes lease renewals as the renewal rents are not at a bargain, there are no economic penalties for the Company not to renew the lease, and it is not reasonably assured that the Company will exercise the extension options.
 As of December 31, 2018, the Company's operating subsidiaries leased 27 communities from subsidiaries of the Parent.
 The existing leases with subsidiaries of the Parent are for initial terms of 15 years.
-In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.
+In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (3) all insurance required in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.